 In addition to any other obligations the individual may have, comply with the Club Position Holder Additional Obligations (by-law 3.2);

-Carry out lifesaving duties and any other Club work as required by the Patrol Captain, Director of Lifesaving Services, Coordinator of Lifesaving, or in their absence, any Senior Active Member appointed in their place or Branch Official; and
+Carry out lifesaving duties and any other Club work as required by the Patrol Captain, Director of Lifesaving, Coordinator of Lifesaving, or in their absence, any Senior Active Member appointed in their place or Branch Official; and

 On commencing Patrol Duty, the first Patrol of the day shall place all necessary equipment on the beach ready for use.
 The last Patrol of the day shall ensure that all Patrol equipment is cleaned and stored correctly in the Clubhouse, and shall hose and/or sweep out, as necessary, the gear storage areas.
 The Patrol Tower shall always be kept clean and tidy and shall only be occupied by Members on Patrol Duty.